humdrum-tools/humdrum-documentation/guide/ch12/index.md

 When searching for a particular exclusive interpretation, <span class="tool">extract</span>
 resets each time a new exclusive interpretation is encountered.
-By contrast, when <span class="tool">extract</span> finds a target tandem interpretation, it begins outputting and doesn\'t stop until the spine is terminated.
+By contrast, when <span class="tool">extract</span> finds a target tandem interpretation, it begins outputting and doesn't stop until the spine is terminated.

 Using *extract* in Pipelines